sonic-net/SONiC/doc/Logging_and_sysdump_arch_spec.md

 ## Configuration flow

-Logging is configured using standard tools rsyslog and logrotate via their config files.
 Those parameters in configuration files are deployed via sonic-mgmt.
+It is done during deployment stage.

 ## UI types to support

-User can change logging configuration via ansible, which takes care of deploying configs for rsyslog.
+User can change logging configuration via sonic-mgmt, which takes care of deploying configs.
 Sysdump should be available through sonic-mgmt.